 We Stand by our Beliefs

-At the University of Mary Washington, the principles of equal opportunity and affirmative action are practiced.
-We do not discriminate on the basis of race, color, religion, disability, national origin, political affiliations, marital status, sexual orientation, sex, or age in recruiting, admitting, enrolling students or hiring and promoting faculty and staff members.
-We will not recognize or condone student, faculty, or staff organizations that discriminate in selecting members.
+At the University of Mary Washington the principles of equal opportunity and affirmative action are practiced.
+The University does not discriminate on the basis of race, religion, color, sex (including pregnancy, gender identity, and sexual orientation), parental status, national origin, age, disability, family medical history or genetic information, political affiliation, military service, or other non-merit based factors in recruiting, admitting, enrolling students or hiring and promoting faculty and staff members.
 Complaints of discrimination should be directed to the AA/EEO officer of the University.